thoughtbot/design-sprint/2-Diverge/README.md

 of these options as possible we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

+---

 ## Objectives for Diverge

-Constantly ask "How might we?"
+Constantly ask “How might we?”

 ### Activities for Diverge

 #### [Mind Mapping](../Exercises/mind-mapping.md)

 #### [Crazy Eights](../Exercises/crazy-eights.md)

-Crazy Eights work really well for coming up with a lot of varied  ideas or iterative ideas on an interface.

 #### [Story Boards](../Exercises/storyboards.md)